Code-Institute-Submissions/Warhammer40kTicTacToe/README.md

 ### Testing

-The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://validator.w3.org/) Services were used to validate every page of the project to ensure there were no syntax errors in the project.<br>
+The [W3C Markup Validator](https://validator.w3.org/) and [W3C CSS Validator](https://validator.w3.org/) Services were used to validate the HTML and CSS code respectively<br>
-The results produced errors in CSS and HTML, due to the implementation of some inventive solutions.
-They were submitted as received after consultation with Code Institute's tutor support over their overall importance.<br>
+The Chrome Developer Tools console and JQuery debbuger function were used to debug the JavaScript/JQuery logic code.<br>
+The HTML results produced some errors regarding the placement of h elements within button elements and the duplication of the ids for the .select buttons.<br>
+As those were intentionally as such and the overall result works without issue -after consulting also with the tutor team over their importance- they are submited as they are.<br>
+The CSS code passed with no errors and the JavaScript/JQuery script returns no console errors.<br>
 The results are provided below:

 *   [HTML Validation Results](https://github.com/NikolasKotsikos/NikolasKotsikos-OnlineCV/tree/master/testing/html)